DeanRoddey/CIDLib/ReadMe.md

 So the goal of CIDLib is not to see how much third party stuff can be shoved into it, or how 'modern' it can be.
 It is not a goal to try to make it digestable by people who haven't mastered coding on the medium to larger scale, which clearly a system like CIDLib is more oriented towards.
 It will not likely ever be a tool for people who want C++ to become a new Javascript.

-It is definitely a goal to create a highly consistent, tightly integrated world of bespoke implementations of many technologies, not wrappers around third party stuff and all the complications that entails.
-I would hope that other developers who have interests in specific areas might get involved and provide implementations of technologies that they are expert in.
+It is definitely a goal to create a highly consistent, tightly integrated world of bespoke implementations of many technologies, not wrappers around third party stuff and all the complications and compromises that entails.
+I would hope that other highly experienced developers who have interests in specific areas might get involved and provide implementations of technologies that they are expert in.

 It is not a goal to add functionality for the sake of it.
 It needs to be high quality and highly consistent with the style and substance of the large body of existing code.
 So no quick hacks of third party code, which would be somewhat difficult anyway given that we don't allow standard library/STL code.